kojiro5150/phdss-instructions/systems.md

 Possible zones include: rules and governance structures, information flows, incentive structures, system goals, dominant paradigms.
 Note where leverage is high-impact but politically or operationally difficult.
+When relevant, also note structural implications of: authority and decision gravity shifts, workflow redesign pressures, microsystem variability, human behavioural drift, institutional legitimacy signals.
+Identify structural implications only — do not perform full governance analysis.
+This section appears exactly once.
+Do not repeat it later in the output — all leverage zones and structural implications belong here, not in a second instance after Unintended Consequence Risks.

 **Unintended Consequence Risks**
 Analyse how well-intentioned actions may worsen outcomes through: